 To get started, remove the silver caps from both ornaments and paint them green.
 Put them off to the side to dry.
 Depending on the paint, it may take two layers.
 Tip: use a paperclip to hold the lids while you paint them and while they dry.

-Next, if you are using a die cutting machine, open your Grinch svg file in Design Space or whatever program your machine uses.
+Next, if you are using a Cricut or other die cutting machine, open your Grinch SVG file in Design Space or whatever program your machine uses.
 Size the file to make sure it fits the ornaments.

 - for the round ornament, I sized mine to 2″ by 1.9″